 Jack Russell Terrier

 The Jack Russell Terrier is a small spotted dog breed.
-Their coats are usually a white base, with some types of tan spots through the body and on the head.
-They can have varying sizes of spots, and have relatively short coats.
+Their coats usually have a white base, with some types of tan spots through the body and on the head.
+They can have varying sizes of spots and have relatively short coats.
 While the Jack Russell Terrier sheds more frequently in shedding season, their grooming needs are a little more low-key due to their shorter hair.

 Staffordshire Terriers are one of the four different breeds referred to as Pitbulls.
 The American Pitbull Terrier would also be considered a spotted dog breed on this list, but since they aren’t an official AKC breed, the Staffordshire Terrier takes their place.
 Spots can vary in color, but like the English Bulldog, common spotted coat colors are typically white with either tan or black spots.
 They have short coats, and grooming requirements are less needy than other breeds.

-Similar to the Dogo Argentio, the Staffordshire Terrier is stubborn.
-They are highly trainable and active though.
+Similar to the Dogo Argentino, the Staffordshire Terrier is stubborn.
+They are highly trainable and active, though.
 They enjoy learning new tricks and basic obedience commands.
-We recommend that you have a decent-sized yard if you own a Staffy, or can at least take them for walks on a daily basis.
-Staffordshire Terriers need about 45 minutes of exercise each day, and can make great family companions if trained effectively.
+We recommend that you have a decent-sized yard if you own a Staffy or can at least take them for daily walks.
+This breed is perfect for people who love to walk or need to get out and exercise daily for their own health.
+Staffordshire Terriers need about 45 minutes of exercise each day and can make wonderful family companions if trained effectively.

 No matter which dog breed you choose, any of the spotted dog breeds above can make a great family pet if properly trained.
 Spotted dogs come in all shapes and sizes.
 While there are many Purebred spotted dog breeds, there are also many mixes that carry their parent’s spotted genes.